 Here in Michigan, with the exception of a handful of cities, you can be evicted from your home for being gay.
 You may also be fired for the same reason.
 I find that unacceptable.
-It’s actually unacceptable for everyone else in the state too, no matter what their political or personal beliefs may be, because it’s turning the same people away from living here that we are investing so much time and money to attract.
+It’s actually unacceptable for everyone else in the state too, no matter what their political or personal beliefs are, because it’s turning the same people away from living here that we are investing so much time in money to attract.

 I just finished John Irving’s most recent book, In One Person, which was not at all about Michigan, but (unsurprisingly) got me thinking about Michigan all the same.
 One line in particular did, anyway: